 You can import your orders, even if you aren't importing your listings yet.
 However, without your listings, we cannot properly recognize the items in the orders.
 This can make fulfillment and shipping difficult.

-If you don't want to import your orders yet, you can set the Start Sync Orders From DT to a time in the future.
+If you don't want to import your orders yet, do not toggle the "Import Orders from Amazon"

 If you are ready to import your orders, set the date and time to the present.

-1) Enter the date and time in Pacific Time inside the Start Sync Orders From DT field, or use the calendar and clock icons.
+1) Enter the date and time in Pacific Time inside the State Date for Order Import field

 Importing Live Listings

-For an overview of what information imports from Amazon, please see Importing Data With Your Amazon Listings.
+For an overview of what information imports from Amazon, please see Importing Your Amazon Listings and Amazon Data.

 We cannot import custom Leadtimes to Ship or taxable settings.
 The importing article above explains how to add them to Solid Commerce.